NativeScript/nativescript-app-sync/README.md

 This plugin provides client-side integration for the [CodePush service](http://codepush.tools), allowing you to easily add a dynamic update experience to your NativeScript app(s).

+> BEWARE: Sometime June 2017 it is expected you can no longer create new CodePush apps anymore.
+Apps created beforehand will continue to work for the foreseeable future though.
+The exact date?
+Unknown, but you'll notice when trying to create an app with the CodePush CLI.

 [![Build Status][build-status]][build-url]
 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]